 How to Apply

-The School of Social Work offers in-person and on-line informational sessions starting in early October for the next admissions cycle.
+The School of Social Work offers informational sessions starting in early October for the up-coming admissions cycle.
 Sessions cover material for both On-Campus and Online/Hybrid MSW Program versions.

-Thank you for your interest in the On-Campus Program (Full time or 3 year) and/or the Online/Hybrid Master of Social Work (MSW) Program at San José State University (SJSU).
+Thank you for your interest in the On-Campus Program (Full time or 3-year) and/or the Online/Hybrid Master of Social Work (MSW) Program at San José State University (SJSU).
+We are also launching our new Advanced Standing options via on-campus and online/hybrid programs.
+Advanced Standing is only for qualified applicants with a bachelors degree in social work.

 The application process for the MSW program requires two applications: one for the University (Cal State Apply) and one for the MSW Program (MSW Application Portal).

-Use the same application process and materials to apply for any of the three MSW program options.
-You will be able to indicate your preferences for either the On-Campus (Full time or 3 year) and/or the Online/Hybrid program when you apply.
+Use the same application process and materials to apply for any of the MSW program options, except for the Advanced Standing option which will have a some additional materials and criteria.
+You will be able to indicate your preferences for programs when you apply.
 We evaluate your application based on your overall qualifications and suitability for our MSW Program.
 If admitted, we then consider available space within the program choices you indicate.

 Steps to apply